nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Marking a student's attendance : `marka`

 Marks student(s)' attendance in a lesson.
+The student's attendance is represented by the color of their name tag under a lesson - **green** for present and **red** for absent.

 Format: `marka LESSON_INDEX n/NAME [n/NAME]… a/ATTENDANCE`